qaware/qaware-blog-source/content/posts/creative_director_of_code.md

 # Coding Agents Have Crossed a Threshold

-At the end of November, Anthropic shipped an update to their coding agent Claude Code with Opus 4.5 and the first thing I noticed wasn’t “it knows more.”
+At the end of November, Anthropic shipped an update to their coding agent Claude Code with Opus 4.5 and the first thing I noticed wasn’t “it knows more”.
 It was that it works differently.
 For the first time, I had the feeling I wasn’t prompting a model, but collaborating with an agent that can actually carry a project forward on its own.

 Not autonomously in a hands-off, “set it and forget it” way, but autonomously in the collaborative sense: it can take initiative, make reasonable decisions, and solve problems with me.
 It asks follow-up questions, drafts a plan, executes it, and critiques its own output as it goes.